iisacc-Justmoong/Vincent/docs/BUILD.md

 # Vincent macOS App Store Packaging Guide

 This document captures the end-to-end steps needed to turn the `Vincent` build tree into an App Store–compliant package.
-It assumes you are working on macOS with an active Apple Developer account and that the Qt/KF dependencies referenced in the repository README are already installed.
+It assumes you are working on macOS with an active Apple Developer account and that the Qt dependencies referenced in the repository README are already installed.

 ## 1. Prerequisites
 - Apple Developer Program membership with access to App Store Connect.